mohammadsadique/CURD-PHP/README.md

     $value = "'$role','$name','$email','$pass'";

-// After these

-// insertQuery is a class name
+After these, use insertQuery() these is class name and get_insertQuery() is a method

-    // get_insertQuery is a method where insert query generate dynamically.
+    * get_insertQuery() is a method where insert query generate dynamically.

     $insert = new insertQuery($tablename,$column,$value);